 What to Do During A Dental Emergency?

-A dental emergency can happen any time.
+A dental emergency can happen at any time.
 Trauma to the mouth, for instance, can cause bleeding to the gums.
 This may need immediate attention of your dentist.

-Day or night, accident can happen.
+Day or night, an accident can happen.
 Although there are dental injuries that do not require immediate treatment, there are some that cannot wait until your dentist’s clinic hours.

 Cracked, broken and knocked out teeth are common types of mouth injuries considered to be dental emergencies.
 These injuries can arise as a result of eating hard foods or engaging in extreme sports.